Esri/storymap-journal/README.md

 When you share your Journal, it is your responsibility to make sure that all the resources of your Journal (webmaps, images, videos) are accessible to your audience.

 #### Who can edit my Journal?
-A Journal can only be edited by it's owner (named account).
-It is possible for Organization Administrator to take or change the ownership of a Journal and so be able to edit it.
+A Journal can only be edited by its owner (the named account that initially created the Journal).
+Organization Administrator (does not apply for public account) can take or give to another user the ownership of a Journal you have created.
 In that case the original owner can't edit anymore the Journal.
 Changing the ownership is the only way to collaborate on a Journal creation without sharing the owner's credentials.

 #### Can I use private web map or layer?
 Yes.